Kosandr/user_acc/pypermpanel/README.md

+=== Installation instructions

+Requires ubuntu 16.04

+First, install docker from the official website.

-Main TODO/NOTES/README for new permission system
+=== Main TODO/NOTES/README for new permission system

 - [ ] SQLAlchemy user storage and permission system (src/pyperm.py)
 - [ ] generic apps on each desktop/site, and can have multiple desktops